rspamd/rspamd.com/doc/modules/ratelimit.md

 - `whitelisted_ip` - a map of ip addresses or networks whitelisted
 - `whitelisted_user` - a map of usernames which are excluded from user ratelimits
 - `max_delay` - maximum lifetime for any limit bucket (1 day by default)
-- `max_rcpts` - do not apply ratelimit if it contains more than this value of recipients (5 by default).
+- `max_rcpt` - do not apply ratelimit if it contains more than this value of recipients (5 by default).
 This option allows to avoid too many work for setting buckets if there are a lot of recipients in a message).
 - `rates` - a table of allowed rates in form: